-Ramsey (Drew) Falconer, MD, is Co-Medical Director of the Inova Parkinson’s and Movement Disorders Center.
+Ramsey (Drew) Falconer, MD, is the Medical Director of the Inova Parkinson’s and Movement Disorders Center.
 He is board certified in neurology and is a fellowship-trained movement disorders specialist.
 He also oversees several clinical trials in Parkinson’s disease, essential tremor and movement disorders at the center.

 Discover new technology that enables remote DBS programming during a telehealth visit: allowing for treatment anytime and anywhere.

 Ten million people globally are living with Parkinson’s disease, with more than 1 million of those being in the United States.
 For many, a life-changing therapy called deep brain stimulation (DBS) has the potential to significantly improve their symptoms, yet only a fraction of the people who could benefit from DBS are getting it.
 The Inova Parkinson’s and Movement Disorders Center is leading the charge to try to change that.

 With a groundbreaking new technology called NeuroSphere,TM Inova is one of just a few hospitals in the U.S. – and the only one in the state of Virginia and the Washington, DC region – to offer a new remote neurostimulation technology that allows for the adjustment and programming of a DBS device remotely through a telehealth visit.
 No longer are distance, travel and time barriers to the highest level of Parkinson’s and movement disorders care.

 Deep Brain Stimulation: What It Is and How It Works